camunda/camunda-docs/docs/components/modeler/web-modeler/milestones.md

 1. Select **Delete**.
 1. You are prompted to confirm the deletion.
    - Select **Delete milestone** to permanently delete the milestone.
-   - Select **Cancel** to close the dialog and return to the version history.
+   - Select **Cancel** to cancel the deletion and return to the milestone history.

 :::caution